 Employers in Greece are obligated to provide a minimum remote working stipend in the amount of at least 28 EUR/month.

-Greece has a statutory notice period of 12 months in which employment can be ended immediately with no severance, unless otherwise agreed by both parties.
+Greece has a statutory probation period of 12 months in which employment can be ended immediately with no severance, unless otherwise agreed by both parties.

 Non-compete agreements in Greece can be included in an employment agreement provided that they are not too long in duration (two year maximum), are narrowly defined, and are compensated for (typically 50% of an employee’s monthly salary for each month of restriction).